 - ‘A Missed Opportunity: The Fundamental Rights Agency and the Euro Area Crisis’ (2016) 22 European Law Journal 61-73.

 - ‘Gauweiler and the Outright Monetary Transactions Programme: The Mandate of the European Central Bank and the Changing Nature of Economic and Monetary Union’ (2015) 11 European Constitutional Law Review 563-576.

 Recent book chapters

 - ‘Economic and Monetary Union’ in P Craig and G de Búrca (eds.)
-The Evolution of EU Law (Oxford University Press, Oxford, forthcoming in 2021).
+The Evolution of EU Law (Oxford University Press, 3rd ed., 2021).

 - ‘Economic and Monetary Union’ in C Barnard and S Peers (eds.)
 European Union Law (Oxford University Press, Oxford, 3rd ed., 2020).

 - ‘The Legality of Responses to the Crisis’ in F Amtenbrink and C Herrmann (eds.)
 The EU Law of Economic and Monetary Union (Oxford University Press, Oxford, 2020).